matematicasco/academic-kickstart/content/publication/2015-01-01_Some_relations_between.md

 authors = ["suarez-h", "O. Lezama", "A. Reyes"] publication_types = ["2"]
 publication = "*Ciencia en Desarrollo* **6**(2), 205-213"
-selected = false
-projects = ["giaa"]
-tags = ["GIAA","PBW Extensions","Algebra"]
+abstract = "Some authors have studied relations between Artin-Schelter regular algebras, N-Koszul algebras and Calabi- Yau algebras (resp. skew Calabi-Yau) of dimension d.
+In this paper we want to show through examples and counterexamples some relations between these classes of algebras with skew PBW extensions.
+In addition, we also exhibit some examples of the preservation of these properties by Ore extensions." selected = false projects = ["giaa"] tags = ["GIAA","PBW Extensions","Algebra"]